BigelowLab/ohwobpg/README.md

 # max values : 27.505, 29.780, 30.230, 30.150
 ```

-## TODO
+## Drawing rasters

+There are lots of ways to draw a raster.
+We show three simple ones in a [brief tutorial](https://github.com/BigelowLab/ohwobpg/blob/master/inst/tutorials/plotting_rasters.Rmd).

+> **Note** If you [clone](https://github.com/git-guides/git-clone) the package to your lcoal computer you can easily view these tutorials from within an RStudio session.

-Navigating a stack (just simple - there are plenty of online tutorials)
+## Extracting data from a stack of rasters

-Extracting from a stack (just simple - there are plenty of online tutorials)... a point, a patch of points, a polygon
+Extracting from a stack at a point, a patch of points, or a polygon is very staright forward.
+See this [tutorial for an example](https://github.com/BigelowLab/ohwobpg/blob/master/inst/tutorials/extracting_rasters.md).

-Plotting rasters (just simple - there are plenty of online tutorials)... base graphics, ggplot2 and leaflet (for HTML)

-Creating a derived stack (like CHLOR_A cumulative and adding to the database)
+## Deriving new rasters - raster math!

+Creating a derived stack is easy with raster math - see this [page for an example](https://github.com/BigelowLab/ohwobpg/blob/master/inst/tutorials/deriving_rasters.md).